-DMPlex: Unstructured Grids in PETSc#
+DMPlex: Unstructured Grids#

 Representing Unstructured Grids#

-The main advantage of DMPlex in representing topology is that it treats all the different pieces of a mesh, e.g. cells, faces, edges, and vertices, in exactly the same way.
-This allows the interface to be very small and simple, while remaining flexible and general.
+The main advantage of DMPLEX in representing topology is that it treats all the different pieces of a mesh, e.g. cells, faces, edges, and vertices, in the same way.
+This allows the interface to be small and simple, while remaining flexible and general.
 This also allows “dimension independent programming”, which means that the same algorithm can be used unchanged for meshes of different shapes and dimensions.

-For example, we can encode the doublet mesh as in Fig. 6,
+For example, we can encode the doublet mesh as in Fig. 8,

-Fig. 6 A 2D doublet mesh, two triangles sharing an edge.#
+Fig. 8 A 2D doublet mesh, two triangles sharing an edge.#

-which can also be represented as the DAG in Fig. 7.
+which can also be represented as the DAG in Fig. 9.

-Fig. 7 The Hasse diagram for our 2D doublet mesh, expressed as a DAG.#
+Fig. 9 The Hasse diagram for our 2D doublet mesh, expressed as a DAG.#

 First, we declare the set of points present in a mesh,